 Spear phishing attacks affect a multitude of industries.
-According to InfoSec Institute, top industries targeted by these attacks in 2014 and 2015 include logistics, retail, public administration, finance, and services.
+According to Cyble, top industries targeted by these attacks in include financial, IT, and government services.
 What’s worse, a successful attack can cost a company, on average, $1.6 million.
 This is no small amount of damage.

-Are you confident your business is secure enough to shut down potential phishing attacks?
+Are you confident your business secure enough to shut down potential phishing attacks?
 Think again.

-Seagate Technology was affected in a similar way in 2016.
-Through an email that looked like a request from the CEO, all W-2 forms the company had were stolen, compromising Seagate employees in more ways than one.
+A data storage solution company was affected in a similar way in 2016.
+Through an email that looked like a request from the CEO, all the company’s W-2 forms were stolen, compromising the organization’s employees in more ways than one.
 And the heartache could’ve been avoided with a few extra, precautionary steps.